digital-pros/commerce-authorize/README.md

 ## Installing the Gateway

-This gateway utlizes the thephpleague/omnipay-authorizenet Authorize.net driver, and will update the Authorize.net AIM gateway in Craft Commerce 1.
+This gateway utilizes the thephpleague/omnipay-authorizenet Authorize.net driver, and will update the Authorize.net AIM gateway in Craft Commerce 1.

 #### Requirements
 - Craft 3 (or later)